 Research Centres and Groups

-The School of Media, Art and Design hosts a number of research centres and groups set up to provide focus and support for research in priority areas.
+There are a number of research centres and groups set up to provide focus and support for research in the Media, Art and Design subject areas.

 We publish a diverse range of publications in three main areas: digital transformations, film studies and cultural studies as well as producing thought provoking practice-based work in media, art and design.